zoisite-rb/zoisite-rb/guides/source/testing.md

 ### Testing Time-Dependent Code

-Rails provides built-in helper methods that enable you to assert that your time-sensitive code works as expected.
+Zoisite provides built-in helper methods that enable you to assert that your time-sensitive code works as expected.

 The following example uses the [`travel_to`][travel_to] helper: